kasandrle/matrixmethod/README.md

 * `fields_parallel`: As fields, but parallelized.
 * `fields_at_positions`: Calculate the transmission and reflection amplitudes at specific positions in the stack.
 * `fields_at_positions_parallel`: As fields_at_positions, but parallelized.
-* `prepare_fields`, `prepared_fields_at_positions`: Separately calculate the transmission and reflection amplitudes for each layer in the stack and then at specific positions in the stack. (special use cases only)